-THE COMING BACK OUT BALL is an observational feature documentary that follows LGBTI elders who have been invited to attend a Ball celebrating their gender and sexual identities.
-In the face of ageing and isolation, our LGBTI elders seize each day with humour and determination.
-With the advent of the Ball, these elders’ lives begin to change as they find hope, acceptance and love in their twilight years.
+THE COMING BACK OUT BALL MOVIE is an observational feature documentary that follows agroup of older LGBTI+ people, who have been invited to attend a Ball celebrating theirgender and sexual identity.
+Faced with the complexities of ageing and isolation, theseextraordinary people seize each day with determination and humour.
+In a world that israpidly changing for the LGBTI+ community around the world, we witness some of ourcast experiencing acceptance and love for the very first time in their lives.

-Producers Adam Farrington-Williams, Sue Thomson, Roger Monk & Tristan MeechamExecutive Producers Michael McMahon, Shaun Miller, Tony Nagle
+Co-Producer Roger Monk & Tristan MeechamExecutive Producers Shaun Miller, Michael McMahon, Tony Nagle

 Directed by Sue Thomson

 Image: LGBTI Elders Dance Club by All The Queens Men.
 (C) Photo by Bryony Jackson.